-The basic concepts include an overview of the professional, its epistemological authority, and the ethics of the profession (Anker & Lurie, 2022).
+The basic concepts include an overview of the professional and epistemological authority, and the ethics of the profession (Anker & Lurie, 2022).
 Further, the concept of organizational culture (see section 2.1.2) and extreme events (see section 2.1.3) will be expanded.
 The research methods are described in Chapter 3.

 Literature review

-Authority and expertise in the context of the quality Management
+Authority and expertise in the context of the quality management

-Anker and Lurie (2022) discussed the concept of “profession” and the authority and expertise of recognized professions (doctors and lawyers) in the context of

-Quality Managers across different types of organizations in Israel.
+Anker and Lurie (2022) discussed the concept of “profession” and the authority and expertise of recognized professions (doctors and lawyers) in the context of quality managers across different types of organizations in Israel.

 In this study, I will expand this examination to the following sectors: